-In the Kawaguchi area you can have magnificent views of Mount Fuji.
+In the Kawaguchiko area you can have magnificent views of Mount Fuji.
 Especially across the Kawaguchiko lake, one of the five lakes in the surroundings of Mount Fuji area, the mountain is beautifully portrayed on a clear day.
 It is also one of the easiest accessible places from Tokyo, with direct bus and train connections.
-The area is great for a day trip, but with all the many interesting and fun things to do in the Kawaguchiko area, a weekend trip here is definitely not a bad idea to do!
+The area is great for a day trip, but with all the many interesting and fun things to do in the Kawaguchiko area, a weekend trip here is definitely a perfect idea to do!

 - Top places to visit in the Kawaguchi area